liuxy1103/GRDBIS/README.md

 ## Installaion
-This code was implemented with Pytorch 1.0.1 (later versions may work), CUDA 9.0, Python 3.7.4, and Ubuntu 16.04.
+This code was implemented with Pytorch 1.0.1 (later versions may work), CUDA 9.0, Python 3.7.4.

 If you have a [Docker](https://www.docker.com/) environment, we strongly recommend you to pull our image as follows: